-At Invisible Edinburgh we don’t believe in labels or stereotypes.
+At Invisible Cities we don’t believe in labels or stereotypes.
 We want to show that everyone has great potential, a fact reflected in our tour guides.

 Each of our talented tour guides have experience of homelessness or social disadvantage.
 They have seen their cities from many more angles than the average tour guide can offer, be it the famous landmarks or the social enterprises that make this great city what it is.
 Meet the team below: